cole-group/PTZ-SuppData/README.md

 # Supplementary Information for "Modelling Molecular Emitters in Organic Light Emitting Diodes with the Quantum Mechanical Bespoke Force Field"

-QUBE FF are generated with QUBEKit, exapmle configuration files are given in **QUBEKit_configs**.
+QUBE FF are generated with QUBEKit, example configuration files are given in **QUBEKit_configs**.
 To run QUBEKit in command line, simply type:

     # PTZ s0 state
     QUBEKit -i PTZ.pdb -config ptz-s0.ini